openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 -   **Interoperability:** Standards to enable potential interoperability among different models include pan-community external API and vocabulary (ontology) specifications.

+-   **Recognition:** Standards for the proper citation of model authors and model code in publications, any other public documents, datasets, and software whenever a model is referred to or contributes to any other research, work, or product.

 The OMF coordinates and administers the certification of models that meet these standards and the assignment of badges or other public